koenvandenberge/koenvandenberge.github.io/_teaching/statGenom.md

 type: "Graduate Course for Bioinformatis and Statistics students"
 permalink: /teaching/statGenom
 venue: "Ghent University"
-date: 2016-2019
 location: "Ghent, Belgium"
 ---

-I taught a small part of the course related to single-cell RNA-sequencing data analysis, and assisted in supervising students in the final project of the course.
+I taught a small part of the course related to single-cell RNA-sequencing data analysis, and assisted in supervising students in the final project of the course in 2016 to 2019.